bmr-cymru/dmpy/HACKING.md

 1. [DmTask API state flags](#s4)

 ## 1. Overview <a name="s1"/></a>
-This file explains the object structure, reference counting and caching scheme used by the DmPy Python bindings for device-mapper, and is useful for anyone wishing to extend the bindings or modify or extend the Python container classes provided by the library using the C interface (users wishing to use or extend the classes in Python itself do not need to worry about these details: the provided classes conform to normal Python reference counting behaviour).
+This file explains the object structure, reference counting, and caching scheme used by the DmPy Python bindings for device-mapper.
+It is intended to be useful for anyone wishing to extend the bindings or modify or extend the Python container classes provided by the library using the C interface (users wishing to use or extend the classes in Python itself do not need to worry about these details: the provided classes conform to normal Python reference counting behaviour).

 ## 2. Mapping the dmstats API to Python <a name="s2"/></a>